-- 1. Pry off bearing cover caps with a screwdriver from each endplate. - 2.
-Loosen lock tab washers over bearing lock nut on each endplate by prying up lock tabs. - 3.
-On the side with tight clearance, loosen (counterclockwise rotation) the bearing lock nut slightly. - 4.
-On the side with excessive clearance, tighten (clockwise rotation) the lock nut (pulling the rotor towards you) until the rotor is centered in the housing.

-5. Retighten the bearing locknut that was loosened so it is snug against the bearing.
+- 1. Remove the bearing cover caps from each endplate (secured with four (4) screws). - 2.
+Loosen lock tab washers over bearing lock nut on each endplate by prying up lock tabs. - On the side with tight clearance, loosen (counterclockwise rotation) the bearing lock nut slightly. - On the side with excessive clearance, tighten (clockwise rotation) the lock nut (pulling the rotor towards you) until the rotor is centered in the housing. - 5.
+Retighten the bearing locknut that was loosened so it is snug against the bearing.

-TICE Do not over tighten.
+Do not over tighten.
 After tightening the lock nut, the rotor should manually turn relatively freely, but not continue to rotate when stopped.